TheMathematicFanatic/MF_Tools/README.md

 - **mobB -** Target mobject (required)
 - **\*glyph_map -** Arbitrarily long sequence of tuples of lists of integers.
 Each one can have an optional third element which is a dictionary of kwargs.
 This is certainly the most important parameter and controls almost everything that happens.
 See above for a detailed explanation.
 - **from_copy -** Boolean, defaults to False.
 If True, then the original mobA will be left alone while a copy of it is transformed into mobB.
 - **mobA_submobject_index -** List of integers.
-Determines which submobject of A, or wihch submobject of which submobject of A, etc., upon which to act.
+Determines which submobject of A, or which submobject of which submobject of A, etc., upon which to act.
 Defaults to [0], which is perfect for the structure of MathTex mobjects.
 - **mobB_submobject_index -** List of integers, defaults to [0].
 Same as mobA_submobject_index, but for the target mobject.
 - **default_introducer -** Animation, defaults to FadeIn.
 The introducer to use when the first list of indices in a glyph_map entry is empty.
 - **default_remover -** Animation, defaults to FadeOut.
 The remover to use when the second list of indices in a glyph_map entry is empty.
 - **introduce_individually -** Boolean, defaults to False.
 If True, then introducers will be applied individually to each submobject mentioned by a glyph_map entry, rather than to them all as a VGroup.
-Makes no difference for FadeIn, but can be nice for Write or GrowFromPoint.
+Makes no difference for FadeIn, but can be nicer for Write or GrowFromPoint.
 - **remove_individually -** Boolean, defaults to False.
 Same as introduce_individually, but for the removal animations.
 - **shift_fades -** Boolean, defaults to True.
 If True, then the introducers and removers will receive a shift parameter in the general direction of motion between the two mobjects being operated on.
 Really only noticeable if the two mobjects are in substantially different positions, it can be jarring for most glyphs to travel far but the fades stay in place.
 - **show_indices -** Boolean, defaults to False.
 If True, then the results of the glyph_map are ultimately discarded (although it is still processed) and the indices of the submobjects being operated on are shown.
 This is useful for writing the glyph_map in the first place, making it easy to see which indices need to go where and in what way.
-This mode can also be triggered by the presence of an empty glyph_map entry `([], [])`, or by a mismatch in the lengths of the indices not mentioned in the glyph_map.
+This mode can also be triggered by the presence of an empty glyph_map entry `([], [])`, or by a mismatch in the number of indices not mentioned in the glyph_map.
 - **A_index_labels_color -** Color, defaults to RED_D.
 The color of the index labels of the submobjects of mobA.
 Does nothing if show_indices is False and the animation proceeds successfully.
-Since it is only shown to the programmer and not the final viewer, this is only an aesthetic choice, and I recommend you change it in the source code if you'd prefer to look at different colors.
+Since the show_indices mode is only intended to be shown to the programmer and not the final viewer, and I encourage you change it in the source code to your taste.
 - **B_index_labels_color -** Color, defaults to BLUE_D.
 Same as A_index_labels_color, but for mobB.
 - **index_label_height -** Float, defaults to 0.18.
 Determines the size of the index_labels.
 This is just the size I thought was nicest, feel free to change in the source code to your taste.
 - **printing -** Boolean, defaults to False.
 If True, then each entry of the glyph_map is printed to the console, followed by the lists of all mentioned and unmentioned indices from both mobA and mobB.